ArthurMangussi/pymdatagen/README.md

 }
 ```
 ## Acknowledgements
-The authors gratefully acknowledge the Brazilian funding agencies FAPESP (Fundação Amparo à Pesquisa do Estado de São Paulo) process numbers 2022/10553-6, and LORENA.
+The authors gratefully acknowledge the Brazilian funding agencies FAPESP (Fundação Amparo à Pesquisa do Estado de São Paulo) process numbers 2022/10553-6, and 2021/06870-3.
 Moreover, this research was supported in part by the Coordenação de Aperfeiçoamento de Pessoalde Nível Superior - Brasil (CAPES) - Finance Code 001, and Portuguese Recovery and Resilience Plan (PRR) through project C645008882-00000055 Center for Responsable AI.